mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ### Publication credits

-Some writers have fancy credits to their name, such as previous publications on well-known websites like [Forbes](https://www.forbes.com) or [The Huffington Post](https://www.huffpost.com).
+Sometimes, a writer has fancy credits to their name, such as previous publications on well-known websites like [Forbes](https://www.forbes.com) or [The Huffington Post](https://www.huffpost.com).

 In my experience, prestigious writing credits were not a meaningful signal.
-It never hurts to see that another publisher liked their work enough to publish it, but I've seen several writers with impressive credits but no ability to write.
+It never hurts to see that another publisher liked their work, but I've seen several writers with impressive credits but no ability to write.

 ## Pitfalls to avoid

 ### Steer clear of fluff factories

 The Internet is experiencing an epidemic of fluff writing.
 Site owners [think that Google will place their pages higher](https://moz.com/blog/blog-post-length-frequency) in results if their articles have a higher word count.
-In addition, many clients pay by the word, so long-winded pieces earn more money.
+Further, many clients pay by the word, so long-winded pieces earn more money.
 As a result, instead of learning to write well, many writers have learned to write fluff.

 Fluff writing sounds like a book report by a fifth grader who forgot to do the reading.
 Below, I've included an example of fluff writing.
 I wrote the passage myself, but it's depressingly similar to writing samples I received: